ripple/ripple-rest/README.md

 A test version of the API can be found at [`https://ripple-rest.herokuapp.com`](https://ripple-rest.herokuapp.com).
 Even though it supports HTTPS connections, __only submit transactions from test accounts__, we make __NO GUARANTEES__ about the security of your secret keys on this server.

-To install or update `ripple-rest` locally:
+To install `ripple-rest` locally for the first time:

 1. Before getting started, make sure you have [Node.js](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed on your computer.
 Also make sure you have a running PostgreSQL instance (see [this page](http://www.postgresql.org/docs/9.3/static/server-start.html) or the documentation that comes with the installer for how to do this on your operating system).
-2. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal to install for the first time or `git pull` to update to the latest version
+2. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal
 3. Continue with the default database and `rippled` settings or modify them to point to your PostgreSQL instance and `rippled` server.
 To override the default settings you can create a `config.json` file, following the example of the `config-example.json`, or you can use [environment variables](http://en.wikipedia.org/wiki/Environment_variable) with the same names as the fields in the `config-example.json` file.
 Ripple Labs's `rippled` cluster `s_west.ripple.com` is used by default and the default `DATABASE_URL` setting should work for you if you have just installed PostgreSQL.
 4. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to install the dependencies and setup the database
 5. Run `node server.js` to start the server

+To update `ripple-rest` to the latest version:

+1. From the root `ripple-rest` directory run `git pull`
+2. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to update the dependencies and database setup
+3. If the old version of the server is still running, kill the process with `CTRL-C` in the same terminal window where it is running or `killall node` to stop all Node.js processes on a Linux or Mac computer
+4. Run `node server.js` to restart the server

 ## Testing